OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-animation/README.md

-# 🐞 Creating a CSS-Only Expanding Card with a Subtle Animation
+# 🐞 Creating a CSS-only Expanding Card with a subtle animation

-This document details how to create an expanding card using only CSS, incorporating a smooth animation for a visually appealing effect.
-This example uses plain CSS3, but could easily be adapted to use a CSS framework like Tailwind CSS.
+This document details how to create an expanding card effect using only CSS.
+The card expands smoothly on hover, revealing additional content.
+We'll use CSS transitions and transforms for a clean, modern look.
+This technique is adaptable to various design styles and is great practice for understanding CSS transitions and transformations.

 **Description of the Styling:**

-This technique leverages CSS transitions and transforms to create an expanding card effect.
-When the card is hovered over, it increases in size and subtly changes its opacity.
-The animation is smooth and natural, enhancing the user experience.
-The styling emphasizes clean lines and a modern look.
+The card uses a simple structure: a container div with an inner div for the main content and another for the expandable content.
+On hover, the inner container expands using a CSS transition and transform.
+We'll use subtle box-shadows and border-radius to add depth.

 **Full Code:**